williamdemeo/cs370-fall2022/projects/Project0/README.md

 Fill in the function `shopSmart(orderList,fruitShops)` in `shopSmart.py`, which takes an `orderList` (like the kind passed in to `FruitShop.getPriceOfOrder`) and a list of `FruitShop` and returns the `FruitShop` where your order costs the least amount in total.
 Don't change the file name or variable names, please.
 Note that we will provide the `shop.py` implementation as a "support" file, so you don't need to submit yours.

-Run `python autograder.py` until question 3 passes all tests and you get full marks.
+Run `python autograder.py -q q3` until question 3 passes all tests and you get full marks.
 Each test will confirm that `shopSmart(orderList,fruitShops)` returns the correct answer given various possible inputs.
 For example, with the following variable definitions:

 ```python